Posterior Polar Cataract: Causes, Symptoms & Treatment

 • Congenital Variety: Some cases of posterior polar cataracts are congenital, meaning they are present at birth.

-• Acquired Form: In contrast, polar cataracts can also develop later in life, typically due to factors such as aging, trauma, or underlying medical conditions.
+• Acquired Form: In contrast, polar cataracts can also develop later in life, typically due to factors such as ageing, trauma, or underlying medical conditions.
 The acquired variety may have different progression patterns and visual implications.

 • Genetic Association: Genetic tendency exists in certain instances, reinforcing the idea that genetic factors contribute to the development of posterior polar cataracts.
 Understanding this genetic link is crucial for both diagnosis and preventive measures.